 It is an alternative container configuration to the previously mentioned XML.
 This type of configuration is mainly focused on the bytecode metadata.

-During the actual interview itself, always try to add your own opinion about the question that you’re asked, especially if it’s a definition-based one.
+During the actual Spring interview questions itself, always try to add your own opinion about the question that you’re asked, especially if it’s a definition-based one.
 Your employers are likely to appreciate the fact that you are trying to put complicated terms and concepts in your own, personal words.
-And don’t forget to revise Spring Boot or Spring MVC interview questions – they are simply extensions of the main thing, and you’re bound to get asked about them sooner or later.
+And don’t forget to revise Boot or MVC questions – they are simply extensions of the main thing, and you’re bound to get asked about them sooner or later.